JimBLogic/Cybrary-IT-Cybersecurity-Certificates-and-Labs/README.md

-# Cybrary IT & Cybersecurity Foundations -Learn
+#🚀 Cybrary IT & Cybersecurity Foundations Journey
 Welcome to my Cybrary IT & Cybersecurity Foundations learning journey!
-This repository documents my progress, achievements, and reflections as I navigate the courses and pathways.
+This repository documents my progress, achievements, and reflections as I navigate through courses and hands-on labs.

 [Visit My Cybrary Profile](https://app.cybrary.it/profile/JimBLogic)